 You can try Kindle Unlimited free for 30 days, but you may cancel your subscription at any time.
-Subscription plan costs $9.99/month after trial period.
+The subscription plan costs $9.99/month after the trial period.

-Get instant access to near 2 million titles via Kindle Unlimited.
+Get instant access to near 2 million titles via Kindle Unlimited on Amazon.

 So, Which Program is Better for Whom?

-First thoughts; the best thing is that both come with a free 30-day trial.
-Also, with Audible you get 2 free audiobooks plus 2 free Audible Originals, which are yours to keep even if you decide to cancel your subscription during the trial period.
+First thoughts.
+The best thing is that both come with a free 30-day trial.
+Also, with Audible, you get one free audiobook that is yours to keep even if you decide to cancel your subscription during the trial period.

-We suggest you simply try both subscription-based services and cancel the one(s) you don’t like.
-Feel free to keep both if you like them.
+We suggest you try both subscription-based services and cancel the one(s) you don’t like.
+Feel free to keep both if you want them.

-On the other hand.
-If you listen to audiobooks just one or two per month and/or prefer the newest and most popular titles, go with Audible.
+On the other hand, if you listen to audiobooks just one or two per month or prefer the newest and most popular titles, go with Audible.